mzero/amidiminder/USER-GUIDE.md

   $ midiwala list
   Ports:
-      Launchpad Pro MK3 : LPProMK3 DAW  [ 32:2] <->
+      Launchpad Pro MK3 : LPProMK3 MIDI [ 32:0] <->
       Launchpad Pro MK3 : LPProMK3 DIN  [ 32:1] <->
-      Launchpad Pro MK3 : LPProMK3 MIDI [ 32:0] <->
+      Launchpad Pro MK3 : LPProMK3 DAW  [ 32:2] <->
       MicroMonsta 2     : MIDI 1        [ 24:0] <->
       Midi Through      : Port-0        [ 14:0] <->
       Pure Data         : Midi-In 1     [130:0] <--
       Pure Data         : Midi-Out 1    [130:1] -->
   Connections:
-      Launchpad Pro MK3:LPProMK3 MIDI [32:0]+ --> Pure Data:Midi-In 1 [130:0]+
+      Launchpad Pro MK3:LPProMK3 MIDI [32:0] --> Pure Data:Midi-In 1 [130:0]
-      Pure Data:Midi-Out 1 [130:1]+ --> MicroMonsta 2:MIDI 1 [24:0]+
+      Pure Data:Midi-Out 1 [130:1] --> MicroMonsta 2:MIDI 1 [24:0]
   ```

 Notice that the rules are simple:

-- You can use any sensible portion of the device name you like
+- You can use any sensible portion of the device name you like.
-- The rules can go in either direction, left to right or right to left
+- The rules can go in either direction, left to right or right to left.
 - If you don't specify a port, the first sensible port on
-  a device will be used
+  a device will be used.

 ----